tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Champion

-#### Black-iron Gauntlet
+#### Black-iron Gauntlets

-_Recharge 11+:_ When you take negative energy damage, roll a save.
+_Recharge 11+:_ When you take necrotic damage, roll a save.
 If you succeed, instead of taking damage, heal that amount instead.

 **Quirk:** Disdainful of those who can’t stand up for themselves.